italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 From a data modeling perspective, a set of attributes is grouped together and represented by a single identifier known as the "Operational Mode."
 In essence, each operational mode encapsulates a combination of properties, limitations and capabilities, such as modulation type, bit rate, baud rate, chromatic dispersion, polarization, FEC, and more.
 Some of these attributes limit value ranges (e.g., minimum and maximum).
 A optical module can support multiple operational modes, each of which can be defined by one of the following methods.

-Note that this current draft adheres to the definitions provided in draft {{ietf-impairment-yang}}.
-See Section 2.6 of draft {{ietf-impairment-yang}} for:
+Note that this current draft adheres to the definitions provided in draft {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}.
+See Section 2.6 of draft {{?I-D.ietf-ccamp-optical-impairment-topology-yang}} for:

 * Standard Mode: This mode pertains to optical specifications developed by standards development organizations (SDOs), such as the ITU-T recommendation {{G.698.2}}.
 * Organizational Mode: In this mode, optical interface specifications are defined by operators, industry forums (e.g., Optical Internetworking Forum (OIF) or OpenConfig), or equipment vendors.
 This allows for the utilization of optical module capabilities that extend beyond existing standards.
 * Explicit Mode: This mode enables the explicit encoding of any subset of parameters (e.g., FEC type, modulation type) to facilitate interoperability checks by a controller entity through means not covered within this draft.

-For more detailed information, please refer to draft {{ietf-impairment-yang}}.
+For more detailed information, please refer to draft {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}.

 {: #plug-config-attribute}
 ## optical module Configurations Attributes